top of page

 Understanding Miller's Law

-Miller's Law, formulated by cognitive psychologist George Miller in 1956, is often summarized as the idea that the average person can only hold 7±2 pieces of information in their short-term memory.
-This means that when faced with tasks or choices, humans tend to struggle if they are required to keep track of more than about five to nine discrete pieces of information at once.
+Miller's Law, formulated by cognitive psychologist George Miller in 1956, states that when faced with tasks or choices, humans often struggle to keep track of more than five to nine distinct pieces of information at a time.
+In game design, it indicates that players can process a limited number of game mechanics, rules, or options at once.
+Recognizing this limitation can retain player attention without overwhelming them.

 Impact of Cognitive Load in Tabletop RPGs